LAVA-LAB/prmc-sensitivity/README.md

 More specifically, we compute the $k$ highest (or lowest) partial derivatives of the solution function with respect to the parameters of these Markov models.
 The artifact also contains an implementation of these methods in a learning framework, in which these derivatives are used to guide the exploration process (i.e., determining where to sample).

+Quickstart guide:
+- See Section 1 for how to run from the Docker container
+- See Section 4 for how to reproduce results presented in paper [1]

 # 1. Run from a Docker container

 We provide a docker container.
 To use the container, you can follow the steps below.